Miley Cyrus Wedding News: ‘Don’t Jump The Gun,’ Billy Ray Tells Fans

 Around this time, Miley Cyrus was fostering a more mature image of herself and was repeatedly the subject of controversy over her transformation from Disney darling to scandalous songbird.
 Her performance at the 2013 MTV Video Music Awards left fans around the world shocked and horrified.

 But Miley’s bad girl phase didn’t last long and by 2015, she and Liam had rekindled their romance.
-After it was confirmed that the two were back on, Miley took to wearing her Neil Lane engagement ring again, sparking rumors that the Liam Hemsworth-Miley Cyrus wedding was back on.
+After it was confirmed that the two had resumed dating, Miley took to wearing her Neil Lane engagement ring again, sparking rumors that the Liam Hemsworth-Miley Cyrus wedding was back on.

 @liamhemsworth & I wish you a VERY loveyyyyy V-Day ❤️????????